Clarity-Digital-Twin/SeizureTransformer/IDEAL_REFERENCE_SEIZURE_TRANSFORMER_DATAFLOW.md

     # D = Dps ∪ D*fs ∪ D*ns where:
     # - |D*fs| = 0.3 × |Dps| (30% of partial-seizure windows)
     # - |D*ns| = 2.5 × |Dps| (250% of partial-seizure windows)
+    #
+    # NOTE: Paper trained on TUSZ + Siena datasets, OSS only shows TUSZ handling
+    #
+    # To add Siena support:
+    # 1. Download from PhysioNet (13GB)
+    # 2. Parse Seizures-list-PNxx.txt files for annotations
+    # 3. Resample from 512Hz to 256Hz
+    # 4. Combine with TUSZ in training

     # Training loop...
 ```